patrickfuchs/buildH/docs/json_format.md

 # Lipid json file format

 To build new hydrogens on a united-atom lipid, we need different informations that are read by **buildH** in a json file.
 By default, some standard lipids are present in **buildH** (in the directory [`buildh/lipids/`](https://github.com/patrickfuchs/buildH/tree/master/buildh/lipids)).
 However, it is possible for the user to supply his/her own json file.
 Here we explain the format of these json files.
+All images in this page were generated with [Pymol](https://www.pymol.org/).

 ## Generality on the lipid json format